UO-OACISS/perfstubs/perfstubs_api/README_python.md

 Python support is now included.

-Building the perfstubs library will now also build `perfstubs.so`, which is a Python C extension.
+Building the perfstubs library will now also build `perfstubs.so`, which is a Python C extension that uses the new low-overhead profiling support in Python 3.12+.
 There is a python module, `pstubs.py` in the perfstubs `<install-prefix>/lib` directory.

 To test the Python support, do the following: